 • JOHANNES G. GRIEB was born in October of 1876.
 He died in August of 1877.

 • FRANK FREDERICK GRIEB was born on 19 Mar 1878 in Lima Township, Washtenaw Co.
 Michigan.
-He married ELIZABETH ANNA GUENTHER on 11 Dec 1902, and had two daughters: Emma and Edna.
+He married ELIZABETH ANNA GUENTHER (1878-1961) on 11 Dec 1902 in Lodi, Washtenaw, Michigan, and had two daughters: Emma (1906-1946) and Elizabeth Edna Grieb (1908-1997).
 Frank died on 08 Dec 1948 in Chelsea, Washtenaw Co., Michigan.

 • LUDWIG GRIEB was born and died in 1879.